Physics Communicators Group

 - British Science Association: the UK's open membership organisation with resources for science communication.
 Sign up as a member, explore opportunities and keep in touch with national science communication and outreach events.

-- Engineering Maths Science and Technology Association: brings together professional institutions and individuals committed to promoting science, technology, engineering and maths in the east of England.
+- Engineering Maths Science and Technology Association: brings together professional institutions and individuals committed to promoting STEM in the east of England.

 - Cafe Scientifique: for the price of a cup of coffee or a glass of wine, you can explore the latest ideas in science and technology.
 The events happen all over the country and are a great way to communicate your science to a friendly public audience.
 Find your local Cafe Scientifique to discover if it’s the communication opportunity for you.
 Email: [email protected]